 The Capitoline games "καπιτωλιόνικος" appeared in Egypt 'Antinopolis' in 268 A.D.
 Mainly they were athletic games modelled on the festivals of ancient Greece and held every four years.
-(2) Charioteers from Oxyrhynchus would regularly travel south to Antinoopolis to participate at the Capitoline games.
-(3) "Kapitolia" were also introduced at Oxyrhynchus under Aurelian in 273.
-(4) According to the papyri documents(5). the Capitoline games held were Oxyrhymchus and Antinoopolis In the begging of Tybi.
+(118) Charioteers from Oxyrhynchus would regularly travel south to Antinoopolis to participate at the Capitoline games.
+(119) "Kapitolia" were also introduced at Oxyrhynchus under Aurelian in 273.
+(120) According to the papyri documents (121), the Capitoline games were held in Oxyrhynchus and Antinoopolis In the begging of Tybi.

 The charioteer or the owner of the team who won in the Capitoline games was rewarded many prizes which various from taxes exemption and liturgies and this was mentioned in a papyrus from Oxyrhynchus which mentions a charioteer victory in the biga race in the Capitoline games at Antinooolis in 275/76 A.D.
-Another papyrus from Oxyrhynchus mentioning a charioteer or owner of the team named Aurelius Stephanus won in the 'Dacian' chariot race and it asks that he may be provided with rewards due to his victory.
-(6)
+Another papyrus from Oxyrhynchus mentioning a charioteer or